slp-ntua/slp-labs/README.md

 # Lab support and questions

-We will use this repo's issues for tracking questions to the TAs
+We will use this repo's issues for tracking questions to the TAs.
+See [LAB-SUPPORT.md](LAB-SUPPORT.md) for the instructions and code of conduct